pmndrs/react-three-fiber/readme.md

 ### Events

 THREE objects that implement their own `raycast` method (for instance meshes) can be interacted with by declaring events on the object.
 For now that's hovering state, clicks and drag'n'drop.

+## Difference to react-three, react-three-renderer, react-three-renderer-fiber

+From how it looks to me, some of these aren't maintained, chained to React 15, highly specific and/or complex.
+This lib just ships a small reconciler config with a few additions for interaction.
+It does not know, care about or duplicate THREE's object catalogue.
+It uses a few heuristics to support attributes and that is all.

 # Example